nehalineogi/azure-cross-solution-network-architectures/apim/README-default.md

 ![APIM Architecture](images/default/self-host-api.png)

-3. Deploy Gateway on Prem using the env.conf and the docker run command
+3. Deploy Gateway on an Premises Docker host (in this example running on WSL linux) using the env.conf and the docker run command

 Note: Adjust the listening port per your environment.
 Default is 80 and 443.
 In this example it's changed to 9001 and 9002.